neillturner/kitchen-ansible/README.md

 It installs Ansible on the server and runs `ansible-playbook` using host localhost.

-It has been tested against the Ubuntu 12.04, Ubuntu 14.04, Centos 6.5 and Debian 6/7/8  boxes running in vagrant/virtualbox.
+It has been tested against the Ubuntu 12.04/14.04/16.04, Centos 6/7 and Debian 6/7/8  boxes running in vagrant/virtualbox.

 ## Requirements
 - [Test Kitchen](https://github.com/test-kitchen/test-kitchen).